spatialos/UnrealGDKTestGyms/USER_MANUAL.md

   1. Don’t forget to revert the two settings changes you made before you run another test.

 ##### Ability Giving Gym
-Tests that ability specs given to an AbilitySystemComponent on two different servers can be activated correctly via their handles.
+Tests that ability specs given to an `AbilitySystemComponent` on two different servers can be activated correctly via their handles.
 * How to test:
   * Go to `Edit > Editor Preferences > Level Editor - Play > Multiplayer Options > Run Under One Process`.
 Disable this option.
   * Play with one client.
   * In the client, with your character still on the server that it spawned on, press `Q` on your keyboard.
-    In the Command Prompt window that contains server log output, you should see the following two lines:
+    In the Command Prompt window that contains the server log output of the server that your player charachter is currently on, you should see the following two lines:
     > Giving and running ability with level 1
     >
     > Ability activated on AbilityGivingGymCharacter_BP with Level 1

     Importantly, the level number stated in the two lines should match.
   * Move the character to the other server and then press `E` on your keyboard.
-    In the Command Prompt window that contains server log output, you should see the following two lines:
+    In the Command Prompt window that contains the server log output of the server that your player charachter is currently on, you should see the following two lines:
     > Giving and running ability with level 2
     >
     > Ability activated on AbilityGivingGymCharacter_BP with Level 2